UnagiDojyou/WiFi_shareable_SDcardReader/README.md

 11. Access that IP address in your browser.

 ### Reset WiFi Setting
-Please try reboot (unplugging the power) first.
+0. Please try reboot (unplugging the power) first.
-Press and hold the BOOTSEL button for more than 5 seconds.<br>
+1. Press and hold the BOOTSEL button for more than 5 seconds.
-After that, please reboot the Raspberry Pi Pico (reconnect the power supply).
+2. After that, please reboot the Raspberry Pi Pico (reconnect the power supply).

 ## LED status
 ### Blink quickly